readthedocs/readthedocs.org/docs/user/index.rst

   How to use our Traffic analytics to understand how users are interacting with your documentation.

 🪄 :doc:`/guides/pull-requests`
-  Switch on Pull Request builds and enjoy auto-generated previews.
+  Enable Pull Request builds and enjoy auto-generated previews.

-:doc:`🔠 All how-to guides </guides/index>`
+🪄 :doc:` All how-to guides </guides/index>`
   Have a look at the entire catalog for **many many more how-to guides**.

 Reference
 ---------

+Need to know how something works?
+Our references provide the details.

 📚 :doc:`/reference/features`
   Overview and reference of all the main features of Read the Docs.